harbaum/ftDuino-controller/README.md

 - ESP32 Wrover with PSRAM
 - ILI9341 based 240*320 touch TFT
-- SD card slot + SD card
+- optional SD card slot + SD card
+- optional I2C level shifter to connect to ftDuino

 The required wiring (VCC/GND is shared by the touch):